It is not a disease itself but a symptom of an underlying health problem.

 In addition, the patient must ensure that they exercise in a safe environment, such as avoiding exercise on hard surfaces as injury could result if the patient falls.

 The muscles should be warmed up before beginning these exercises.

-To warm up, you should be engaged in a continuous activity, such as jogging, using an arm bike, or a treadmill, for at least five minutes.
+You should be engaged in continuous activities, such as jogging, using an arm bike, or a treadmill, for at least five minutes to warm up.

 This increases the temperature of the muscles and the body, which in turn helps to:

 - Decrease stiffness.